-Provide a typewritten instruction card mounted behind a Lexan plastic or glass cover in a stainless steel or aluminum frame with a backplate.
+Provide a typeset printed or typewritten instruction card mounted behind a Lexan plastic or glass cover in a stainless steel or aluminum frame with a backplate.
 Install the frame in a conspicuous location observable from each control unit where operations are performed.
 The card shall show those steps to be taken by an operator when a signal is received under all conditions, normal, alarm, supervisory, and trouble.
 Provide an additional copy with the binder for the input output matrix for the sequence of operation.
-The instructions shall be approved by the COTR before being posted.
-SPEC WRITER NOTE: This section addresses requirements for configuration/conditions (1), (2), and (3) as defined on Page 1 of this specification.
+The instructions shall be approved by the RESIDENT ENGINEER/COTR before being posted.